The reported cases took place in 2014 but came to light only in recent weeks.

 In August, three females, including a minor, accused U.N. peacekeepers working in the Central African Republic of rape, a spokeswoman said at the time.

 Their families reported the alleged abuse to the U.N. mission there, spokeswoman Vannina Maestracci told reporters.
 It was not immediately clear how many troops were allegedly involved.

-News of the allegations comes one week after the head of the U.N. peacekeepers in the Central African Republic was fired over previous sex abuse accusations.
+News of the August allegations came a week after the head of the U.N. peacekeepers in the Central African Republic was fired over previous sex abuse accusations.

 "I believe the disturbing number of allegations we have seen in many countries -- but particularly in the Central African Republic in the period before U.N. peacekeepers were deployed and since -- speaks to the need to take action now," U.N.
-Secretary-General Ban Ki-moon said last week.
+Secretary-General Ban Ki-moon said in August.
 "Enough is enough."